pyca/cryptography/docs/installation.rst

 Static Wheels
 ~~~~~~~~~~~~~

-Cryptography ships statically-linked wheels for macOS and Windows, ensuring
+Cryptography ships statically-linked wheels for macOS, Windows, and Linux (via
+``manylinux1``).
+This allows compatible environments to use the most recent
-that these platforms can always use the most-recent OpenSSL, regardless of what
-is shipped by default on those platforms.
-As a result of various difficulties
+OpenSSL, regardless of what is shipped by default on those platforms.
+Some
-around Linux binary linking, Cryptography cannot do the same on Linux.
+Linux distributions (most notably Alpine) are not ``manylinux1`` compatible so
+we cannot distribute wheels for them.

 However, you can build your own statically-linked wheels that will work on your
 own systems.
 This will allow you to continue to use relatively old Linux